 The current weighting of FAS results is based on the inverse sampling fraction, that is the results for each stratum are multiplied by the factor necessary to represent all farms within the stratum in the overall population.
 Further (post-stratification) weighting may be used to compensate for non-response bias.
-Although this further level of weighting is not applied to FAS results the current weighting strategy is being reviewed in 2012.
+This further level of weighting is not currently applied to FAS results.